jkhsjdhjs/kf2server-updater/README.md

 # kf2server-updater

-## Note
-Currently this tool isn't working correctly because the steam api I'm using to check for updates always returns the same version.
-I'll have to find another way to check for updates.

 ## Description
 This tool automatically checks for updates for your Killing Floor 2 server every 15 Minutes.
 If updates are available it notifies the players on your server, stops the server 5 minutes later and installs the updates.